 - If you are concerned about your ankles, you might need something which can roll with punches.
-Hiking shoes have a bit of extra incentive.
+Hiking boots have a bit of extra incentive.

 - Besides, many workwear have steel pipes.
 That increases comprehensive protection and support but, unfortunately, makes the boot a little harder.

-- Hiking shoes normally have TPU inserts.
+- Hiking boot normally has TPU inserts.
 It is a form of plastic but much lighter than steel while still providing plenty of arch support.

 Frequently Asked Questions

-1. Can be hiking boots be used as work boots?
+1. Can be a hiking boot be used as work boots?

-It is hard to define whether hiking shoes or boots are better as each type has pros and cons.
+It is hard to define whether hiking boots or shoes are better as each type has pros and cons.
 For instance, two basic reasons for hiking boots’ popularity is their ability to support and protect the ankles.
-Many customers assume that all hiking shoes are heavy, bulky, hard to pack, take a long time to dry and break in, etc.
+Many customers assume that all hiking shoes are heavy, bulky, hard to pack, take a long time to dry and break-in, etc.

 That is not wrong, but thanks to the recent advance in modern models’ design, they are becoming much more durable, affordable, and user-friendly.

-On the other hand, hiking shoes are more flexible and softer than hiking shoes and not difficult to put on.
-They are wonderful choices for gentler terrain and dry weather, though some supporters claim they are also better in humid conditions.
+On the other hand, shoes are more flexible and softer than hiking boots and not difficult to put on.
+They are wonderful choices for gentler terrain and dry weather, though some supporters claim they are also better than boots in humid conditions.

 The reason is that hiking shoes’ materials are usually breathable materials, which dry faster than leather.

 So, if you are interested in hiking up and down rocky terrain, you had better choose a pair of boots.
-Otherwise, hiking shoes are particularly suitable for recreational hikers.
+Otherwise, hiking boots are particularly suitable for recreational hikers.

 It depends.
-Since hunting boots and hiking ones are quite similar, some hunters might choose hiking models for their hunts and vice versa.
+Since hunting boots and hiking boots are quite similar, some hunters might choose hiking boot models for their hunts and vice versa.
 What is the difference between work boots and hunting boots?
 People built hunting boots for where they will wear them – in the forests.